etahamad/etahamad/README.md

 ## It's me, Omar!

-I'm a CS Student at Future Academy, Egypt.
+I'm a CS Student at Higher Future Institute, Egypt.

 -   What i can do:
     - DevOps - Scripting (Automation).